 Code is the foundation of computing.
 Whether you are using a social media app on your smartphone or working with a cloud server's API, the task relies heavily on a programming language.
 Ada Lovelace is recognized as the world's first programmer.
 She wrote an algorithm for Charles Babbage's Analytical Engine.
 Lovelace's contributions to computing marked the beginning of a rich history in programming despite the first programming languages predating the modern computer.

 The first programming languages designed to communicate instructions to a computer were written in the 1950s but the first actual modern programming language is hard to identify.

 There are four groups of programming languages and reflect the historical development of computer languages:

 Slide Set created by Shannon Anderson-Rush with GoConqr -- Click on the down arrow located on the bottom right corner to advance the slide presentation

 Directions: Compare and contrast past, current, and trending programming languages from low to high level, used in developing program applications.
 Your essay should be approximately 250 words and needs to use paragraph headings.
 You must cite at least two sources using MLA or APA style citations.
 Be sure to spellcheck your essay before submitting.

 Directions: Read the short article on The Programming Code of Ethics.
-Select the one ethic that you think is most important and explain why.
+While all of the ethics are important, select the one ethic that you think is most important and explain why.
 Respond to two classmates who chose a different standard and elaborate on their point.